2020PB/police-brutality/reports/Washington.md

 ### Police tackle protesters in street | August 13th

-Police approach protesters standing in the street.
+Police approach protesters standing in the street near 11th and Pine.
 A scuffle begins and protesters are shoved.
 One is thrown to the ground and arrested.
 One officer appears to injure himself shoving protesters.
 Officers appeared to be a combination of SPD and private security.

 tags: arrest, baton, protester, push, shove

 id: wa-seattle-56

-geolocation:
+geolocation: 47.6153176,-122.3181502

 **Links**